henry-hz/functional-javascript/README.md

 ### why

-1. computers are having more parallel processors, so spliting processing needs a clear division between the data and processing.
-2. shared-state in multi-threading is almost impossible to be buggy-free
-3. ....
+1. Modularity - A software is modular to the extend that its parts can be separated and recombined. -> [Reusable, Testable, Parallelizable].
+2. Compositionality - Software is compositional to the extent that the meaning of the whole is constructed from the meaning of its parts -> [Scalable, Reasonable]

 ### javascript becoming functional